grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [max_opening_blocks_concurrency: <int> | default = 1]

 # (advanced) Max number of blocks that can be closed concurrently during split
 # compaction.
-Note that closing of newly compacted block uses a lot of memory
+Note that closing a newly compacted block uses a lot of memory for
-# for writing index.
+# writing the index.
 # CLI flag: -compactor.max-closing-blocks-concurrency
 [max_closing_blocks_concurrency: <int> | default = 1]